aekrylov/vic2_economy_analyzer/README.md

 # Victoria 2 Savegame Economy Analyzer

-Based on old [Nashetovich's code](http://oldforum.paradoxplaza.com/forum/showthread.php?715468) with minor changes, so now it works with newer Java and JavaFX versions.
+Based on old [Nashetovich's code](http://oldforum.paradoxplaza.com/forum/showthread.php?715468) with minor changes, so now it works with Java 8.

 **Tested with Oracle JDK 1.8 only**